The 51 Best Vlogging Lenses for All Brands

 - Your camera’s body only comes with digital image stabilization

 Basically, if you need to hold your camera, you will need Optical Image Stabilization (OIS).

 Lenses with OIS are more expensive, so you really need to know if you really need it.

 And after that, you can start asking yourself how much are you willing to invest in your lens.

 You will see that the f-number is one of the important characteristics you will see in these lenses.

 The lower the f-number, the more light the lens can receive.
-This translates into more aperture and better low-light performance.
+This translates into better low-light performance.